lydialawli/up-to-you/README.md

 Good news is, there is so much information out there so just be specific when it comes to asking the questions in internet, so many people have already been through / asked the same thing...

-I originally had a very ambitious idea, and eventually I had to go simpler and simpler, since the goal was to launch an [MVP](https://www.forbes.com/sites/quora/2018/02/27/what-is-a-minimum-viable-product-and-why-do-companies-need-them/#d0a18af382ca); at some point I had to made a step back, breath and think through what was enough to become an app (basically I tried to avoid fancy features, that would just overcomplicate my life).
+I originally had a very ambitious idea, and eventually I had to go simpler and simpler, since the goal was to launch an [MVP](https://www.forbes.com/sites/quora/2018/02/27/what-is-a-minimum-viable-product-and-why-do-companies-need-them/#d0a18af382ca); at some point I had to make a step back, breath and think through what was enough to become an app (basically I tried to avoid fancy features, that would just overcomplicate my life).
 In the end... tadah!
 Mission accomplished, happy me. 🎉